-Now surgeons at Abington Health’s Orthopaedic & Spine Institute use the most advanced techniques to perform mini-total and mini-partial knee replacements—innovative methods that significantly reduce recovery time yet achieve excellent results.
+Now surgeons at the Abington Orthopedic and Spine Institute – Jefferson Health use the most advanced techniques to perform mini-total and mini-partial knee replacements—innovative methods that significantly reduce recovery time yet achieve excellent results.

 Our expertise in the latest knee replacement approaches will help you regain comfortable motion more quickly, eliminate your knee pain and return to the activities you love.

 Conventional total knee replacement surgery uses a large 8- to 11-inch incision, cuts the quadriceps muscle and dislocates the knee cap.
 Recovery can be painful and slow.

 By contrast, our surgeons perform minimally invasive mini-total knee surgery, using a smaller incision (5 inches or less).
 This advanced procedure uses special miniaturized instruments and technological methods that do not cut the quadriceps muscle or dislocate the knee cap in order to implant replacement knee components.

 The result is less discomfort during recovery, faster return to normal activities and long-term pain relief for the majority of patients.

 Mini-partial Knee Replacement